How to check the certificate expiration date using the openssl command and options

 echo | openssl s_client -connect ~

-When checking in a remote environment, I used < /dev/null to end the input wait, but I think that using echo will put the command to standard output on the Shell to take priority, and force it to end up waiting for input.
-The intent is the same as < /dev/null.
+When checking in a remote environment, I used < /dev/null to end the input wait, but this seems to be because the command to output to standard output on the shell takes priority by using echo, forcing the system to end the input wait state.
+The intention is the same as < /dev/null

 ~ | openssl x509 -text | grep "Not"

-The -text option will decrypt all the contents of the certificate and output them in text.
-This is all included in the contents that were individually specified and displayed in other options, so it is used when you want to check all the contents.
-The output contents are passed to grep via a pipe and output a line containing "Not".
+The -text option decodes the entire contents of the certificate and outputs it as text.
+This includes all the content that was specified and displayed individually with other options, so it is useful when you want to check the entire contents.
+The output is then piped to grep to output lines containing "Not"

-Furthermore, when you try to output a domain name (common name), the problem is that the commands will become less readable due to the use of regular expression options.
+Additionally, if you try to output the domain name (common name), the command becomes less readable due to the use of regular expression options, which is a problem

 option